HIGHLIGHTS-Former Nissan boss Ghosn points the finger at news conference

 I am ready to stay a long time in Lebanon, but I am going to fight because I have to clear my name.
 (An Interpol Red Notice alerts police worldwide about internationally wanted fugitives.)

-GREG KELLY (Former Nissan colleague) Greg Kelly, an honourable man...Greg remains a victim of the Japanese hostage justice system.
+GREG KELLY (Former Nissan colleague) Greg Kelly, an honorable man...Greg remains a victim of the Japanese hostage justice system.
 PRESUMED GUILTY

 I was presumed guilty before the eyes of the world.
 DECISION TO FLEE